arejaycola/Circulo/README.md

 Once you have finished installing the application use `npm start` to start the application in development mode.

+Running `npm test` in the project root will run the Jest test runner with several tests that I have implemented.

 ## Available Scripts